-While we're on the topic of conventions, there are two more issues that should be discussed here.
-The first concerns the value of the membrane potential V_m .
+Although we are on the topic of conventions, there are two more issues that should be discussed here.
+The first concerns the value of the membrane potential $V{\rm m}$ .
 Recall that potentials are relative; only potential differences can be measured directly.
-Thus when defining the intracellular potential V_m , one is free to choose a convention that defines the resting intracellular potential to be zero (the convention used by Hodgkin and Huxley), or one could choose a convention that defines the extracellular potential to be zero, in which case the resting intracellular potential would be around -70 mV.
-In either case the potential difference across the membrane is the same, it's simply a matter of how "zero" is defined.
+Thus, when defining the intracellular potential $V{\rm m}$ , one is free to choose a convention that defines the resting intracellular potential to be zero (the convention used by Hodgkin and Huxley), or one could choose a convention that defines the extracellular potential to be zero, in which case the resting intracellular potential would be around -70 mV.
+In either case, the potential difference across the membrane is the same, it is simply a matter of how 'zero' is defined.
 Most simulation software packages allow the user to select a voltage reference convention they like.

 The second convention we need to discuss concerns the sign of the membrane potential.
-The modern convention is that depolarization makes the membrane potential V_m more positive.
-However, Hodgkin and Huxley (1952) used the opposite sign convention (depolarization negative) in their article.
-In the figures in this chapter, we use the modern convention that depolarization is positive.
+The modern convention is that depolarization makes the membrane potential $V{\rm m}$ more positive.
+However, Hodgkin and Huxley used the opposite sign convention (depolarization negative) in their article.

+In the figures in this article, we use the modern convention that depolarization is positive.

-At a conceptual level, the choice of conventions for currents and voltages is inconsequential; however, at the implementation level it matters a great deal, since inconsistencies will cause the model to behave incorrectly.
+At a conceptual level, the choice of conventions for currents and voltages is inconsequential; however, at the implementation level it matters a great deal, because inconsistencies will cause the model to behave incorrectly.
 The most important thing in choosing conventions is to ensure that the choices are internally consistent.
-One must pay careful attention to these issues when implementing a simulation using equations from a published model, since it may be necessary to convert the empirical results reported using one set of conventions into a form that is consistent with one's own model conventions.
+One must pay careful attention to these issues when implementing a simulation using equations from a published model, because it may be necessary to convert the empirical results reported using one set of conventions into a form that is consistent with one's own model conventions.